nessan/cmake/README.md

 ## Documentation

+The project's source code repository is [here](https://github.com/nessan/cmake). \
-You can read the project's documentation [here](https://nessan.github.io/cmake/). \
+You can read the project's documentation [here](https://nessan.github.io/cmake). \
-We used the static website generator [Quarto](https://quarto.org) to construct the site.
+We used the static website generator [Quarto](https://quarto.org) to construct the documentation site.

 ### Contact